bloominstituteoftechnology/team-builder/README.md

 ## Submission Format

-- [ ] Submit a link to your github repository in canvas.
+- [ ] Submit a link to your fork on GitHub from your learning platform.